Skip to main content

 Social Aspects of Communication

-Part of speech therapy involves understanding a person’s unique context and goals for social interaction.
+Part of SLP practice involves understanding a person’s unique context and goals for social interaction.
 Cultural norms, conflict resolution, styles of conversation, and other relational pragmatics fall within the realm of social communication.

 A speech-language pathologist can aid clients in the skills needed to appropriately engage in social communication within contexts such as employment, hobby groups, family dynamics, schooling, and many other types of social situations.
 Diverse communication modalities may be useful to achieve social communication goals.